hamza-khalidd/CT7201-Assignment-TeamB/README.md

 ### 3. Dataset Details
 - Dataset: 1.6 million UK traffic accidents (accidents_2012_to_2014.csv)
-- The dataset used for the project was obtained from;
+- The dataset used for the project was obtained from Kaggle.
 - URL: [https://www.kaggle.com/datasets/daveianhickey/2000-16-traffic-flow-england-scotland-wales?select=accidents_2012_to_2014.csv]

 ### 5. GitHub Details